quicwg/wg-materials/ietf103/minutes.md

 spencer as AD: do people have incentive for partial reliability in some other way?

-ted: charter presumes PR is an extension. is the document defining applicability of core quic or that of extensions + core? considerations around extensions could be dealt with in a new doc by limintg scope of this doc to core quic and create a new one for extensions
+ted: charter presumes PR is an extension. is the document defining applicability of core quic or that of extensions + core? considerations around extensions could be dealt with in a new doc by limiting scope of this doc to core quic and create a new one for extensions

 mirija: we can be more explicit about versions.